Definition of Violations

 It is the expectation that individuals with pets on campus in permitted areas be in control of their pet at all times (dogs on a leash, animals being transported in a crate, etc.) and that owners will clean up after their pets.

 Service animals and emotional support animals are permitted and approved on a case-by-case basis under the Americans with Disabilities Act (ADA) and Fair Housing Act (FHA) regulations and restrictions, (contact the Accessibility Resource Center for more information on ADA accommodations in housing).
+Emotional support animals must be fully approved by the Guilford Accessibility Resource Center prior to entering a residence hall space.
+Students with approved animals are responsible for ensuring that their animal does not cause disruption or damage, nor or endanger others.

 Property Damage